 When the DDR3L SDRAM has entered Self-Refresh mode, all of the external control signals, except CKE and RESET#, are "don't care".
 For proper Self-Refresh operation, all power supply and reference pins (VDD, VDDQ, VSS, VSSQ, VRefCA, and VRefDQ) must be at valid levels.
-VrefDQ supply may be turned OFF and VREFDQ may take any value between VSS and VDD during Self Refresh operation, provided that VrefDQ is valid and stable prior to CKE going back High and that first Write operation or first Write Leveling Activity may not occur earlier than 512 nCK after exit from Self Refresh.
 The DRAM initiates a minimum of one Refresh command internally within tCKE period once it enters Self-Refresh mode.